K-theory and topological cyclic homology of henselian pairs: The main rigidity result

 We start by discussing these excision results.
 For this, we need to invoke the non-connective variant $\mathbb{K}^{\operatorname{inv}}$ of $K^{\operatorname{inv}}$, defined as the fiber of the cyclotomic trace $\mathbb{K}\rightarrow \TC$ from non-connective $K$-theory.
 Recall also the standard notation $K(R,I) = \operatorname{fib}(K(R)\rightarrow K(R/I))$, and similarly for any other functor on rings.

-The following was proved in the rational case in \cite{cortinas}, with finite coefficients in \cite{GHexc}, and in general in \cite{DKexcint}.
+The following was proved in the rational case in \cite{cortinas}, with finite coefficients in \cite{GHexc}, integrally under some assumptions in \cite{DKexcint}, and in full generality in \cite{land-tamme}.
 Here commutativity is not necessary.

-\begin{theorem}[Corti\~nas; Geisser--Hesselholt; Dundas--Kittang] Suppose $R$ is a unital associative ring, $I\subset R$ a two-sided ideal, and $f:R\rightarrow S$ a homomorphism such that $f$ restricts to an isomorphism from $I$ to a two-sided ideal $J$ of $S$ (so one has a Milnor square in the sense of Definition~\ref{milnorsquare}).
+\begin{theorem}[Corti\~nas; Geisser--Hesselholt; Dundas--Kittang; Land--Tamme] Suppose $R$ is a unital associative ring, $I\subset R$ a two-sided ideal, and $f:R\rightarrow S$ a homomorphism such that $f$ restricts to an isomorphism from $I$ to a two-sided ideal $J$ of $S$ (so one has a Milnor square, cf.~ Definition~\ref{milnorsquare}).
 Then the induced map

 is an equivalence. \end{theorem}